Eli-the-Bearded/chipalarm/README.md

 I had a lot of trouble finding documentation (at first) for how to use GPIO.
-Everything I encountered just described how the Python library for the Raspberry Pi GPIO worked, not how GPIO actually works in Liniu.
+Everything I encountered just described how the Python library for the Raspberry Pi GPIO worked, not how GPIO actually works in Linux.
 Thus I documented my code in some detail.
 The general way it works is find the device directory in `/sys/class/gpio` for your driver card, write to some files there to enable GPIO, then read from some files there to get state.